andreaalvarezp/AAP_IntroToBioinformatics/README.md

-# Introduction To Bioinformatics: COmplementary Topics
+# Introduction To Bioinformatics: Complementary Topics

 An introduction to Computational Biology - UPM Master's Course